cnr-ibba/SMARTER-backend/flask-data/smarter/docs/source/index.rst

 This documentation describes how to install and interact with the SMARTER database backend.
-Briefly, the SMARTER database created and maintained with the `SMARTER-database <https://github.com/cnr-ibba/SMARTER-database>`_ project is made accessible to SMARTER partners using this API.
-This API is the same used by the `SMARTER-frontend <https://github.com/cnr-ibba/SMARTER-frontend>`_ in order to access and browse SMARTER data using a web browser.
+Briefly, the SMARTER database created and maintained with the `SMARTER-database <https://github.com/cnr-ibba/SMARTER-database>`_ project is made accessible to the community using this API.
+This API is the same used by the `SMARTER-frontend <https://webserver.ibba.cnr.it/smarter/>`_ in order to access and browse SMARTER data using a web browser.

 SMARTER-backend is a `flask-API <https://flask.palletsprojects.com/en/2.0.x/>`_